What Is No-Fault Car Insurance?

 Rate Comparisons Between Systems

 The rate difference between no-fault and at-fault states varies significantly based on individual state regulations, litigation costs, fraud rates, and demographic factors.
-Some at-fault states like Louisiana also have high rates due to elevated litigation and repair costs.
+Some at-fault states like Louisiana also have high rates due to elevated litigation and repair costs, so the fault system is just one of many variables.

 Post-Accident Rate Impacts

-At-fault accidents typically increase premiums by 20–50% in at-fault states.
+At-fault accidents typically increase premiums by 44–49% on average based on 2025 industry data.
 No-fault accidents where you're not responsible generally cause smaller increases of 0–10%.
 Some insurers impose no rate increase for claims where you're clearly not at fault.
 Your driving history before the accident significantly influences rate increases, and drivers with clean records often receive more favorable treatment.

 Shopping around after an accident is crucial since rate increases vary dramatically between companies.
-One insurer might raise your rates 50% while another increases them only 20% for the same accident.
+One insurer might raise your rates significantly while another increases them only modestly for the same accident.
+Enrolling in a telematics or usage-based program can also help demonstrate safe driving behavior and earn additional discounts.

 Frequently Asked Questions